ksuarz/mongo-monary-driver/README.md

 Beach](http://djcinnovations.com/).

 The original Monary is in beta and is being actively developed.
-This version is highly experimental and is in no way, shape or form ready to be used in a production environment.
+This version is highly experimental and is not intended as a replacement.
+Do not use in production!

 Rationale
 ---------